AtrributeErrorer/ultrasonic-distance-logger/README.md

 - Batches N sensor samples to reduce single-reading noise
 - Uses **statistical filtering**
   - Median-centered filtering
-  - Script reads the batch of N values, uses **percentile/IQR filter** around median to remove spikes / impossible jumps
+  - Script reads the batch of N values, thne uses **percentile/IQR filter** around the median, calculates spread, then sets a boundary to remove spikes / impossible jumps
-  - Returns the **average** as the final distance.
+  - Returns the **average** of the values that remain as the final distance.
 - **Live anaylysis** of distances, visually differentiating raw vs filtered
-- All clean logs, stats, and raw data results are imported to a **CSV file** for human analysis if needed (e.g., calibration, accuracy tests, graphing, research).
+- All clean logs, stats, and raw data results are imported to a **CSV file** for human analysis if needed (calibration, accuracy tests, graphing, research, stats).

 ## HARDWARE
 - Arduino Nano